 Hyrox Handbook

-What to eat 24 hours, 3 hours, and 30 minutes before a Hyrox race.
-Plus during-race fueling, hydration, and electrolyte strategy.
-Tested by athletes.
+What to eat 24 hours, 3 hours, and 30 minutes before a Hyrox race, and exactly when to take your electrolytes (LMNT).
+Plus during-race fueling and hydration, tested by athletes.

 Hyrox Race Day Nutrition: The Complete Fueling Strategy